ArronBeale/CI_PP1_V_Photography/README.md

 - Deployment
 - Credits

+## Objective
+The purpose of this project is to demonstrate my ability in HTML and CSS.
+I will create a site for an award winning fictional photographer.
+I intend to create responsive, visually aesthetic pages to invoke a positive feeling to anyone that visits them.

 ## User Experience (UX)
 ### User Stories

 #### First Time Visiter
 #### Returning Visitor
 #### Frequent Visitor